 "Two years ago, the coalition bound itself together with promises and action to protect our rights and freedoms," said its director Shami Chakrabarti.

-"As the strains of governing in a recession begin to show, politicians of all parties should remember the values we are all supposed to share."'Not effective'
+"As the strains of governing in a recession begin to show, politicians of all parties should remember the values we are all supposed to share."

 And former shadow home secretary David Davis, a frequent critic of the extension of state powers, said the proposals would be costly to implement and were "very similar" to the last Labour government's plans for a communications database dropped following Tory opposition.